danielharrell/open-eyes-lect-2017-18/Open.md

 a matter of seeming rather than being.
 Yet to recognize this, on Schopenhauer's account, is the dawning of philosophical discernment.
-In other words, there is enough openness even when enclosed, enough substance in seeming, to make knowledge possible.
+In other words, there is enough openness even when enclosed, or enough substance in seeming, to make knowledge possible.
 And the knowledge possible is philosophical.